 11.8.7 Schedule G: Administration/Indirect Cost.
 The Administration/Indirect Cost to the Grant is limited to no more than five percent of the total direct expenditures.

-For budgeting purposes, there are two allowable methods for arriving at the Administration/Indirect Cost, of which the Applicant shall choose one:
+There are two allowable methods for arriving at the Administration/Indirect Cost, of which the Applicant shall choose one: